12 min read

 Ugh.

-You don't need all the apologies and passive-aggression when you have clear boundaries.
+You don't need apologies and passive-aggression when you have clear boundaries.
 You don't handball the reasons for your decisions onto other people's issues (like the kid or the husband) or try to take responsibility for how the receiver will feel.

 Instead, you say things like: